Destekçi Devletler ve Suriye Direnişi: Yabancı Etkinin Sınırları

 training sessions for TOW missile users on its

 27 Pierret, “Salafis at war in Syria”.
-The Qatari sphere of
+The Qatari sphere of influence

-among rebel factions was clearly illustrated by the list of
+among rebel factions was clearly illustrated by the list of signatories

 of the Revolutionary Covenant, a moderate platform that